New Transport Refrigeration Unit Regulation in Development

 CARB staff are developing requirements to transition diesel‑powered TRUs to zero‑emission technology in two phases.
 Part 1 consists of amendments to the TRU ATCM, which the Board approved at its February 2022 meeting.
 The amendments include requirements for the transition of diesel‑powered truck TRUs to zero‑emission, a particulate matter emission standard for newly‑manufactured non-truck TRUs, lower global warming potential refrigerant, facility registration and reporting, expanded TRU reporting and labeling, and fees.
-Staff are assessing zero‑emission options for non-truck TRUs and plan to take a second rulemaking (Part 2) to the Board for consideration in 2025.
+Staff are assessing zero‑emission options for non-truck TRUs and plan to take a second rulemaking (Part 2) to the Board for consideration.

 October 23, 2020: Update on the Draft Concept for the New TRU Regulation